A not-for-profit organisation supporting ophthalmic research

 Donations over $2 are tax deductible.

-Prof Roberts is an active member and Fellow of RANZCO, having been NSW QEC chair where he supervised ophthalmology trainees for the RANZCO Board of Examiners.
+Dr Roberts is an active member and Fellow of RANZCO, having been NSW QEC chair where he supervised ophthalmology trainees for the RANZCO Board of Examiners.
 He is Academic Lead for Ophthalmology within the SERT (Surgical Education, Research and Training) Institute at RNSH and currently serves as the academic coordinator at the Northern Clinical School, University of Sydney.

 He is a recipient of national and international awards for his contributions made to scientific and educational programs and to the field of ophthalmology, including the Global Achievement Award from the American Academy of Ophthalmology and the Australasian Cataract & Refractive Society Film Festival.
 Prof Roberts has served on the editorial board of the American Academy of Ophthalmology BCSC Cataract textbook and several international journals, and sits on various government, industry, university and professional committees.